Chevron Sued For Contamination From NJ Pesticide Plant

 Counsel information for defendant was not immediately available.

-Plaintiffs are represented by Stuart J. Lieberman and Shawn M. LaTourette of Lieberman & Blecher PC.
+Plaintiffs are represented by Stuart J. Lieberman and Shawn M. LaTourette of Lieberman Blecher & Sinkevich P.C.

 The case is Richard Rizzo et al. v.
 Chevron Corp. et al. in the Superior Court of New Jersey in Middlesex County.
 The case number was not immediately available.